adaptable-agents/adaptable-agents-demo/README.md

-# Adaptable Agents Demo - GameOf24 Benchmark
+# Adaptable Agents Demo

-This demo demonstrates how to use the [Adaptable Agents Python package](../adaptable-agents-python-package/) with the [Adaptable Agents API server](../adaptable-agents/) to run a benchmark on the GameOf24 task.
+This demo demonstrates how to use the [Adaptable Agents Python package](../adaptable-agents-python-package/) with the [Adaptable Agents API server](../adaptable-agents/) to run benchmarks on GameOf24 and SWEBench tasks.

 ## Performance Comparison